phogroup/pho_group_website/content/authors/akhil/_index.md

   #- Visitors
 ---

-Hi!
-I currently work on reduced order weather prediction (via neural operators).
-I'm interested in PINNs, L-Conv (Lie Groups), and other parametrized approaches that learn the smallest possible, arbitary resolution network.
+Akhil worked on reduced order weather prediction (via neural operators).
+He is interested in PINNs, L-Conv (Lie Groups), and other parametrized approaches that learn the smallest possible, arbitary resolution network.
 Usually these nets are promising surrogates or inverters for MCMC (markov-chain-monte-carlo) physics simulations.
-For fun, I enjoy creating procedural worlds/games, and compose music.
+For fun, he enjoys creating procedural worlds/games, and composing music.